Currently we test and support the following browsers:

 Every year four graduate students who are enrolled in the Clinical Nutrition Masters/Internship program at the University of Memphis join the department of Clinical Nutrition as graduate assistants (GA’s).

-This training program is managed by Karen Ringwald-Smith, RD, MS, LDN the nutrition project coordinator.
+This training program is managed by Karen Ringwald-Smith, RD, MS, LDN the nutrition project manager.
 These students work directly with a nutritionist who acts as his/her mentor and supervisor for the year.

-In addition to providing direct patient care, the GA’s participate in nutrition related activities such as health fairs and National Nutrition Month projects.
-The graduation assistantship is also grounded in research training; GA’s participate in all stages of the research process with the ultimate goal of sharing the findings with other health care providers.
+In addition to providing direct patient care, the GA’s participate in nutrition related activities such as health fairs, group nutrition classes including yoga/ nutrition and Mommy and Me, and National Nutrition Month projects.
+The graduation assistantship is also grounded in research and evidence based practice; GA’s participate in all stages of the evidence based practice/ research process with the ultimate goal of sharing the findings with other health care providers.

 |CLINICAL NUTRITION GRADUATE STUDENTS|